Creativity is a Journey

 We have always told our sons they were born in Guatemala and celebrated their heritage.
 But for the past couple years, they thought everyone was born there.
 We repeatedly explained that we weren’t born in Guatemala, but it never sunk in.
 According to Micah, “even Jesus and Santa Claus were born in Guatemala”.
 That was his perceived reality … at least until today when he was told by his peers that he was different.

-After dinner Amelia and I explained to Micah and Elliot in further detail how they came to be our sons.
+After dinner, Amelia and I explained how they came to be our sons.
 In short, we told them that their birth mother (tummy mamma) loved them very much, but that she could not take care of them.
-She loved them enough to give them to us so that we could take care of them and become their “forever parents”.
+She loved them enough to give them to us so we could care for them and become their “forever parents”.
 We explained how Amelia and I tried to have babies from Amelia’s tummy but couldn’t and that we were very sad.
 But God had different plans.
 He gave us the gift of children through Micah and Elliot.
 And even more, we believe it was God’s plan all along.
 We told them that adoption is not second best or less special than being with a tummy mamma.
-God chose to give them to us and we are so very thankful that they are our sons.
+God chose to give them to us and we are so thankful they are our sons.
 We were proud of their heritage and story and loved them both so, so, so very much.

 … and then just as quickly as he asked about his tummy mamma, he began talking about a video game …